 Our management has limited experience in conducting preclinical development activities and clinical trials.
 As a result, we have relied and will need to continue to rely on thirdparty research institutions, organizations and clinical investigators to conduct our preclinical and clinical trials and support our regulatory submissions.
 If we are unable to reach agreement with qualified research institutions, organizations and clinical investigators on acceptable terms, or if any resulting agreement is terminated prior to the completion of our clinical trials, then our product development efforts could be materially delayed or otherwise harmed.
 Further, our reliance on third parties to conduct our clinical trials and support our regulatory submissions will provide us with less control over the timing and cost of those trials, the ability to recruit suitable subjects to participate in the trials, and the timing, cost, and probability of success for the regulatory submissions.
 Moreover, the FDA and other regulatory authorities require that we comply with standards, commonly referred to as good clinical practices ("GCP"), for conducting, recording and reporting the results of our preclinical development activities and our clinical trials, to assure that data and reported results are credible and accurate and that the rights, safety and confidentiality of trial participants are protected.
 Additionally, both we and any third-party contractor performing preclinical and clinical studies are subject to regulations governing the treatment of human and animal subjects in performing those studies.
-Our reliance on third parties that we do not control does not relieve us of those responsibilities and requirements.
-If those third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our preclinical development activities or clinical trials in accordance with regulatory requirements to, successfully commercialize our product candidates.
-Any of those circumstances would materially har
+Our reliance on third parties due to obtain, or may be delayed in obtaining, marketing authorization for our product candidates and will not be able to obtain, or may be delayed in obtaining, marketing authorization for our product candidates and will not be able to optain, or may be delayed in obtaining, marketing authorization for our product candidates and will not be able to optain, or may be delayed in obtaining, marketing au

-Any clinical trials that are planned or are conducted on our product candidates may not start or may fail.
+Any clinical trials that are planned or are conducted on our products and product candidates may not start or may fail.